hoverslam/rl-car-racing/README.md

 <p align="center"><img src="img/racing_net.png?raw=true" height="300"></p>

-The inputs to this neural net are images stacked to together from the last 4 frames.
+The inputs to this neural net are images stacked together from the last 4 frames.
 Beforehand three pre-preprocessing steps are done:
 1. Convert image to grayscale.
 2. Crop the bottom part containing infos about points, action taken, etc.
 3. Resize to a squared image of final size 84x84 pixels.